oxfordroadmap/vis/content/project/panel_chat/index.en.md

   preview_only: true
 ---

-`Panel Chat Examples` feature  _multi modal_ chat components that support various LLM and RAG tools.
+`Panel Chat Examples` feature *multi-modal* chat components that support various LLM and RAG tools.
 The useful extensions lead to doing and learning 🎛️🤖 Dashboard AI Agents for interactive, continuously improving insights.

 <!--more-->